-- 1. Text Book: Chemistry in Context, 9th edition, by the American Chemical Society (McGraw-Hill: 2018; ISBN 978-1-307-02780-8) - 2.
+- 1. Text Book: Chemistry for Changing Times (Libretext an open-source book from Libretexts).
+Available online.
+You can download this or order a print copy via the website.
+Small cost for print copy. - 2.
 A scientific or graphing calculator (Must have log and exponential functions.
 Graphing is not necessary.
 You may not use your phone as a calculator for any quizzes, exercises, or exams.) - 3.
 Lab Manual: Conceptual Chemistry.
-Gibson & Suchocki - 4.
-Safety Goggles
+Suchocki ISBN: 9780321804532 (similar labs are also available in the Canvas Shell) - 4.
+Safety Goggles - 5.
+AktivChem online homework ISBN 978-1-955404-64-8 Activation F26 Net \$26